webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

   | 200 | supersonic | 2048      | 80   | 0         |      | 1     | 1.0         | True      |
   | 300 | lightspeed | 4096      | 80   | 0         |      | 2     | 1.0         | True      |
   +-----+------------+-----------+------+-----------+------+-------+-------------+-----------+

+=== Prepare to replace app2 ===

+Since we are going to delete ''app2'' here, we can remove it from our salt master and boot a new one.

+  salt-key -y -d app2

+The VM ''app2'' still has its public IP address, we only removed it from salt so we can use that name again.

+Let’s not delete the VM right away.
+Unless, of course, the VM in question has "flapping" services (i.e. on-off) and breaks the live site.

+=== Create a new VM ===

+ nova boot --image Ubuntu-14.04-Trusty --user-data /srv/opsconfigs/userdata.txt --key_name renoirb-staging --flavor lightspeed --security-groups default,frontend app2

+Notice a few details:

+;<code>/srv/opsconfigs/userdata.txt</code>: is a configuration file that gets adjusted by the salt master from the salt master itself.
+It enforces a few details such as DNS and the IP address of the salt master
+;<code>--key_name renoirb-staging</code>: assumes you would have your own passphrase protected SSH public key  in the OpenStack Horizon dashboard
+;<code>--security-groups default,frontend</code>: Are the firewall rules managed by OpenStack, make sure they exists in the OpenStack Horizon dashboard

+=== Wait until the VM is ready ===

+The ''cloud-init'' script we gave at ''/srv/opsconfigs/userdata.txt'' does also ensure the VM will have the lastest version of everything, plus salt stack minion installed.

+That way, all we have to do is to check from the salt master if we can see it.

+  salt-keysalt-key
+  Accepted Keys:
+    accounts
+    app1
+    app3
+    backup
+    blog
+    db1-masterdb
+    elastic
+    mail
+    memcache-alpha1
+    notes
+    piwik
+    project
+    redis-alpha1
+    salt
+    sessions1
+  Unaccepted Keys:
+    app2
+  Rejected Keys:

+We should see '''app2''' in '''Unaccepted Keys''', we can accept the new VM like this:

+  salt-key -y -a app2

+Then, wait a few seconds.
+You can see if the VM is ready by issuing a ''test.version'' command.

+  salt app2 test.version

+''Note'' Accepting a new VM to the salt master is very quick.
+Sometimes it takes more time to get a response because the salt master might have a few automated scripts to run.
+Those scripts are called '''Salt Reactor''' (see ''<code>/srv/salt/reactor/reactions/*.sls</code>'') that are configured to run when a VM has been added.